 \subsection{Additional Analyses}

-\subsubsection{Convergence Analysis:}
+\subsubsection{Convergence Analysis}

-In Figure \ref{fig:ConvergenceAna}, we display the convergence analysis of the proposed method compared with the baseline FedAvg and FedBN on the OfficeHome and Digits benchmarks.
+In \cref{fig:ConvergenceAna}, we display the convergence analysis of the proposed method compared with the baseline FedAvg and FedBN on the OfficeHome and Digits benchmarks.
 Hereby, we report the average classification accuracy of all clients on their corresponding local testing set after conducting the communication round $r$.
 As shown in the figure, even though FRAug utilizes the representation augmentation technique, the learning curves of FRAug still exhibit better convergence rates.
-It's also worth noticing that FRAug achieves distinct performance gain on both benchmarks after 50 communication rounds, i.e., 25\% of the total rounds.
+It's also worth noticing that FRAug already achieves distinct performance gain after 50 communication rounds, \ie, 25\% of the total rounds.

-\subsubsection{Analysis of Communication Overhead:}
+\subsubsection{Analysis of Communication Overhead}

-In Table \ref{tab:paracompare}, we demonstrate the number of model parameters and computational costs, i.e., the number of operations, of different components used in the proposed method.
+In \cref{tab:paracompare}, we demonstrate the number of model parameters and computational costs, \ie, the number of operations, of different components used in the proposed method.
 We observe that both generator and RTNet take only 2-3\% of the parameter numbers used in the classification model, proving the communication overhead between client and server is negligible.
 Besides, we notice that only less than 1\% of operations are needed for the newly introduced components in FRAug compared with the classification model.
 Therefore, we conclude that FRAug is communication efficient and does not impose significant impacts on the clients local training, showing its applicability to clients with edge devices and limited computing power.

-\subsubsection{Ablation Study:}
+\subsubsection{Ablation Study}